mcruz206/LearnAI-Bootcamp/lab02.3-luis_and_search/README.md

 ## Exploring Cosmos DB

-Cosmos DB is not a focus of this workshop, but here are some highlights from the code we will be using:
+Cosmos DB is not a focus of this workshop, but if you're interested in what's going on - here are some highlights from the code we will be using:
 - Navigate to the `DocumentDBHelper.cs` class in the `ImageStorageLibrary`.
 Many of the implementations we are using can be found in the [Getting Started guide](https://docs.microsoft.com/en-us/azure/documentdb/documentdb-get-started).
 - Go to `TestCLI`'s `Util.cs` and review  the `ImageMetadata` class.
 This is where we turn the `ImageInsights` we retrieve from Cognitive Services into appropriate Metadata to be stored into Cosmos DB.
 - Finally, look in `Program.cs` and notice in `ProcessDirectoryAsync`.
 First, we check if the image and metadata have already been uploaded - we can use `DocumentDBHelper` to find the document by ID and to return `null` if the document doesn't exist.
 Next, if we've set `forceUpdate` or the image hasn't been processed before, we'll call the Cognitive Services using `ImageProcessor` from the `ImageProcessingLibrary` and retrieve the `ImageInsights`, which we add to our current `ImageMetadata`.